adamieck/3D-Scene/README.md

 - Camera tracking the flying object
 - Third person camera stuck to the flyin object
 ## Fog
-Fog that can change it's intensity and color:
+Fog that can change its intensity and color:
 ![](docs/fog.gif)
 ## Additional features
 - Day and night implementation